Food, wine, travel, culture, sport, dance and more! Follow our passion as we unravel wonders of the world!

 The big problem with Zouk dancers in London

-This article is aimed more at the London Zouk scene than anywhere else in the World that may be suffering the same issues being mentioned in this blog.
+This article is aimed more at the London Zouk scene than anywhere else in the World that may be suffering from the same issues being mentioned in this blog.
 I've been told by many, that the issues I will mention are a Worldwide problem and not solely London.
-Suffice to say, I've not travelled the whole world and cannot make this statement and only you the reader from other cities in the World can relate.
+Suffice to say, I've not traveled the whole world and cannot make this statement and only you the reader from other cities in the World can relate.
 If your city suffers from the same "global" dance issue, then by reading further, what I have to say will make a lot of sense to you.

 Just giving you heads up that this is a very comprehensive blog and it could take an hour of your time to read and more to digest.
 I would urge and suggest you to finish reading this blog in its entirety and reflect on the bigger picture before making any comments.